The reaction in which a chemical substance transforms into another new chemical substance is known as a chemical reaction.

 Thus there are two common effects of oxidation reactions areas:

-Corrosion is the process of deterioration of metals as a result of its reaction with air, moisture, and acids.
-(Present in the environment) surrounding it.
+(i) Corrosion of metals: Corrosion is the process of deterioration of metals as a result of its reaction with air, moisture, and acids (Present in the environment) surrounding it.

 Fig: Different conditions of an iron nail rusting